 Real-world use cases showcase the versatility of AWS IoT Device Management.
 In a smart home scenario, it can ensure that all connected devices receive timely software updates, enhancing security and functionality.
 In an industrial IoT environment, it can streamline the management of sensor networks, improving data collection and analytics.

-As we explore this section further, we will delve into practical implementations, best practices, and success stories that demonstrate how AWS IoT Device Management is simplifying the management of IoT fleets.
+As we explore this section further, we will discuss the practical implementations, best practices, and success stories that demonstrate how AWS IoT Device Management is simplifying the management of IoT fleets.
 By providing a robust and efficient solution for IoT device operations, AWS IoT Device Management empowers organizations to maximize the value of their IoT deployments.

 [1] Amazon Web Services. (n.d.).
 AWS IoT Device Management. https://aws.amazon.com/iot-device-management/